netscaler/netscaler-helm-charts/examples/citrix-adc-ingress-in-multicluster-istio/README.md

 ## <a name="Deploy-Citrix-ADC-as-multi-cluster-Ingress-gateway">Deploy Citrix ADC as multi-cluster Ingress gateway</a>

-You can deploy Citrix ADC as multi-cluster ingress gateway.
+You can deploy Citrix ADC as multi-cluster ingress.
 Citrix ADC as multi-cluster gateway enables inter-cluster service to service (East-West) communication.

 For information about deploying Citrix ADC CPX, VPX, or MPX as an Ingress gateway in a multi-cluster Istio Service mesh, see [Deploy Citrix ADC as an Ingress Gateway in multi cluster Istio Service mesh](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-adc-istio-ingress-gateway#deploy-citrix-adc-as-a-multicluster-ingress-gateway).